 Post Doctoral Fellowship

-The Arkansas Children’s Nutrition Center is one of six national Human Nutrition Research Centers (HNRCs) funded by the United States Department of Agriculture-Agricultural Research Service (USDA-ARS), and is affiliated with the Arkansas Children’s Hospital in partnership with the Arkansas Children’s Research Institute and the University of Arkansas for Medical Sciences.
-The ACNC is located in Little Rock, the capitol of the State of Arkansas, which is among America’s most affordable cities and offers a vibrant nightlife, active community and many natural attractions for activities.
+The Arkansas Children’s Nutrition Center is one of six national Human Nutrition Research Centers (HNRC) funded by the USDA-Agricultural Research Service (USDA-ARS) and located on the Arkansas Children’s Hospital Campus in Little Rock, the capital of the State of Arkansas.
+Little Rock is among America’s most affordable cities and offers a vibrant nightlife and a booming dining scene.

 Apply for Post Doctoral Fellowship